Conditions, Hamstrings, Sports Injury

 MAGNETOLITH EMTT

 Extracorporeal Magnetotransduction Therapy (EMTT) is a non-invasive treatment that uses high-energy electromagnetic fields to stimulate cellular activity and promote tissue healing.
-This benefits hamstring injuries by increasing blood circulation, reducing inflammation, and promoting collagen regeneration.
-By targeting deep tissues without direct physical contact, MAGNETOLITH EMTT repairs muscle fibers, relieves pain, and improves flexibility, making it a great addition to any hamstring injury rehabilitation plan.
+This benefits hamstring injuries by increasing blood circulation, reducing inflammation and promoting collagen regeneration.
+By targeting deep tissues without direct physical contact, MAGNETOLITH EMTT repairs muscle fibers, relieves pain and improves flexibility, making it a great addition to any hamstring injury rehabilitation plan.

-Strengthening and Functional Rehabilitation
+Hamstring Injury Exercises, Strengthening and Functional Rehabilitation

 • Bridge Exercises: Lie on your back with your knees bent and feet flat on the ground.
 Press through your heels to lift your hips off the floor, engaging your hamstrings and glutes.
 Hold for a few seconds before lowering back down.
 This exercise strengthens the posterior chain and promotes pelvic stability.